renatols-jf/spboot-chassi/README.md

 - Stamp coupling
 - Data validation
 - Data transformation
+- Distributed tracing

 # Motivation
-I created this project based on the experiences I had while developing microservices in the last couple of years or so, and also based on the reading I've done so far.
+I created this project based on the experiences I had while developing microservices in the last four or five years, and also based on the reading I've done so far.
 It's not uncommon for application needs to be ignored in favor of domain behavior, and the little code that exists is generally duplicated in many places.
 Also, I have seen my fair share of anemic models, and while I understand it's never so simple to